Paskalovski/Application-of-Deep-Neural-Networks-using-keras/README.md

 ### Application of Deep Neural Networks - using keras

-- Constructing and applying a deep neural network to predict types of customers that leave the Bank.
+- Constructing and applying a deep neural network to predict types of customers that are most common to leave the Bank.

 #### Application content:
-- importing the dataset
-- preprocessing the dataset
-- Encoding the categorical data
-- Splitting the dataset into Training set and Test set
+- Data Visualization
-- Feature scaling
+- Data Preprocessing
-- Initializing the ANN (Artificial Neural Network)
-- Predicting the Test set
-- Testing the model on new samples
-- Evaluating the model
+- Defining the model
+- Model Predictions
+- Model Evaluation
-- Parameter tunning
+- Parameter  Tuning
+- Defining Best parameters